 For it hath been declared unto me of you, my brethren, by them which are of the house of Chloe, that there are contentions among you.
 Now this I say, that every one of you saith, I am of Paul; and I of Apollos; and I of Cephas; and I of Christ.
 Is Christ divided? was Paul crucified for you? or were ye baptized in the name of Paul? - 1 Corinthians 1:11-13

-Today we might find those who claim Christ to say, “I am of Luther", “I am of Calvin", or “I am of KJV only".
-A common thread through these is a prideful arrogance, a feeling of having “gotten it right", and even a mocking of others.
+Today we might find those who claim Christ to say, 'I am of Luther', 'I am of Calvin', or 'I am of KJV only'.
+A common thread through these is a prideful arrogance, a feeling of having 'gotten it right', and even a mocking of others.
 This lack of humility is the same condition to be found with the Pharisees.

 Part of the problem is attempting to run Christianity as an organized system as opposed to just simple relations between people.
 Two people have more of a chance to work out problems between each other.
 Organizational systems usually define themselves in opposition to other systems such that there is little chance to resolve differences as remaining steadfast is seen as the only way to defend the organization from attack.